What To Expect During An Ayahuasca Ceremony

 An Ayahuasca ceremony involves drinking the hallucinatory plant/vine tea blend under the guidance of a respected Shaman, for a long night spent in deep connection to a higher intelligence and an understanding of one's true self.
 A typical Ayahuasca ceremony is a full night—the trip can last up to five hours.
-Ayahuasca is indigenous to the Amazon and is legal there, where retreats and ceremonies are held and authorized, but not in the U.S., where the scene is still underground and secretive.
+Ayahuasca is indigenous to the Amazon and is legal there, where retreats and ceremonies are held and authorized, but not in the U.S., where the scene is still largely underground and secretive.

 If you are considering partaking in such a journey, prepare to encounter the divine, the infinite, the mystery—whatever you choose to call it—that which is beyond the limited perspective of your mind.
-You must also be willing to accept that the divine/infinite/mystery cannot be experienced in a way that will make sense to your brain; the infinite is infinite — duh; while your brain is still finite.
+You must also be willing to accept that the divine/infinite/mystery cannot be experienced in a way that will make sense to your brain.
+The infinite is infinite, while your brain is still finite.

 Be wary that you might not necessarily like the information that the divine/infinite/mystery chooses to share with you.
-In the documentary Vine of the Soul: Encounters with Ayahuasca, one user reported that the horror she experienced was truly indescribable and that she thought she was going to die.
+In the documentary Vine of the Soul: Encounters With Ayahuasca, one user reported that the horror she experienced was truly indescribable and that she thought she was going to die.
 But another participant in the ceremony said that Ayahuasca opened her heart in a way it had never been opened before.

-Returning ceremonial participants should also be aware that each time you experience the divine/infinite/mystery, it will be different — each experience is akin to just a small drop in the ocean.
+Returning ceremonial participants should also be aware that each time you experience the divine/infinite/mystery, it will be different.
+Each experience is akin to just a small drop in the ocean.

 If you do not adhere to the recommended dieta (diet) before the ceremony, then the plants will assist your body in ridding itself of the chemicals—salt, sugar, alcohol, caffeine, etc., by fleshing out the toxins and impurities that you have crammed into it over the years.
 This is commonly known as purging, which translates to literally just that.
-You'll probably vomit profusely but purge buckets will be provided.
+You'll probably vomit profusely, but purge buckets will be provided.
 But fear not, if your body (including the subtle energy body) is clean, then there will be nothing to purge.

-You should also be quite certain that your Shaman is bonafide, as you will be entrusting him or her with your psychological and emotional well-being.
-Be prepared to experience your mind deconstruct first-hand, and then reconstruct itself back together.
-Once your mind is shattered or "broken open" as the psychedelia author Daniel Pinchbeck calls it, you may encounter what feels like schizophrenia, which can be frightening.
+You should be quite certain that your Shaman is bonafide, as you will be entrusting him or her with your psychological and emotional well-being.
+Be prepared to experience your mind deconstruct firsthand and then reconstruct itself back together.
+Once your mind is shattered, or "broken open" as the psychedelia author Daniel Pinchbeck calls it, you may encounter what feels like schizophrenia, which can be frightening.

-Therefore it is imperative to do your research on your Shaman and the ceremony itself so that you can ensure you are in good hands and feel safe.
+Therefore, it is imperative to do your research on your Shaman and the ceremony itself so that you can ensure you are in good hands and feel safe.